vinberg88/opensuse/README.md

 ---------------------------------------------

-Ubuntu 24.04 - BUDGIE - How to install BUDGIE Desktop via Windows 11 - WSL - GWSL - Linux - YouTube - 2024
+Ubuntu 24.04 - BUDGIE - How to install BUDGIE Desktop via Windows 11 - WSL - GWSL - Linux - YouTube - GitHub - 2024

 How to install Budgie Desktop via Windows 11 / Ubuntu 24.04 and WSL - TEXT